juliankanaan/flight-status/README.md

 # Flight Status

 My flight to NYC from HTX got delayed a while, so I threw this together.
+It'll send you a text once your flight gets delayed.

 # How to Use

 You'll need to sign up for <a href='http://flightxml.flightaware.com/soap/FlightXML2/doc'>FlightAware's API</a>.
 It's basically free per request, especially with tiny queries like this.
 Register and get an API key.

 A list of <a href="https://flightaware.com/commercial/flightxml/explorer/#op_FlightInfo">endpoints</a> available is here, but we'll just use the `FlightInfo` module.

+For texts (optional), I'm using the <a href="https://www.twilio.com/docs/sms/quickstart/python">Twilio API</a> to send messages.
+It's super easy.

 # Notes